bidiaz101/breaking-bad-quotes-repo/README.md

 All quotes that appear in the "Favorites" page will now have a "Remove" button.
 Once the user clicks one of these buttons the quote will disappear from the page.

+The app is hosted on Heroku at https://diaz-breaking-bad.herokuapp.com/

 ### Upcoming Features

 - Replace JSON server will Rails backend